Node synchronization

 While the world state syncs, Besu downloads and imports the blockchain in the background.
 The blockchain download time depends on CPU, the network, Besu's peers, and disk speed.
 The blockchain download generally takes longer than the world state sync.
 Besu must catch up to the current chain head and sync the world state to participate on Mainnet.

-The following table shows the average world state sync time, and blockchain download time, for each sync mode on Mainnet.
+The following table shows estimates for each sync mode on Mainnet.
+All times are hardware dependent.

-- Testnets take significantly less time and space to sync.
+Testnets take significantly less time and space to sync.